Morpho-lang/morpho/help/errors.md

 ## FldOp
 [tagfldop]: # (fldop)

-This error occurs when Field.op receives invalid arguments.
-It requires a callable object as the first argument and fields of compatible shape as other arguments:
+This error occurs when Field.op receives extra arguments that are not Fields:

     var f = Field(mesh)
-    f.op("not callable", f) // Causes 'FldOp'
+    f.op(fn (x) x, "not a field") // Causes 'FldOp'

+A non-callable first argument raises `MltplDsptchFld` instead.

 ## FldOpFn
 [tagfldopfn]: # (fldopfn)